BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 ---
-title: Profiles and Presets | PDMPublisher for SOLIDWORKS
+title: Profiles | PDMPublisher for SOLIDWORKS
-description: Create, select, rename, export, import, and delete reusable PDMPublisher for SOLIDWORKS profiles or start from a built-in preset. ms.date: 08/23/2026 ms.topic: how-to
+description: Create, select, rename, export, import, share, and delete reusable PDMPublisher for SOLIDWORKS profiles. ms.date: 08/23/2026 ms.topic: how-to
 bbsProductName: PDMPublisher for SOLIDWORKS
 bbsProductHref: pdmpublishersolidworks.html
 ---

-# Profiles and Presets
+# Profiles

 A profile is a reusable set of PDMPublisher settings.
 Use profiles to switch between workflows without rebuilding the Options, Annotations, and Conditions configuration each time.